green-rainbow-org/.github/profile/README.md

-# Welcome to the Web Committee
+# Welcome to the Web Subcommittee

 ### Check out [this project tutorial][proj] and [this discussions tutorial][disc]!